joelchrono12/joelchrono12.ml/_posts/2024-05-10-first-contact-with-emulation.md

 It wasn't until 2012 or so, that the thought of installing this thing myself finally came to my mind.
 I don't remember much of this period of my childhood, Project 64's website was quite barebones, I recall installing version 1.6 again, simply because that's what I knew, newer versions existed already, but I kind of didn't like the new logo on their website.
 It looks like I saved myself some trouble by accident, since many new versions came bundled with malware back then.
 I was no computer geek back then, at the time I even used websites like Softonic to install programs so---feel free to shame 12 year old me in the comments.

 The website I found the ROMs on...
 I don't quite remember, it was definitely a website in Spanish, with links full of shorteners and ads left and right.
 Somehow I pushed past all that and got my hands in some nice ROMS, there were some in .n64 format, and others in z64 format.
-Regardless I didn't even know what a file format was anyway.
+Regardless, I didn't even know what a file format was.
 Most of them worked fine: _Super Smash Bros_, _Majora's Mask_, _Ocarina of Time_, _Destruction Derby_, _Rampage_, _Bomberman 64_, and also _Paper Mario 64_!
 That last one was really fun, but it also crashed my computer at one important bit of the story---which was in English and I didn't really get---so I didn't stick to it.
 To this day I haven't played it, maybe soon.

 The rest of the games gave me many awesome moments and memories.
 I didn't play Zelda until much later because it still scared me, but I recall setting up a 3-player layout on a single keyboard!
 To play some Smash Bros with friends and race each other on Mario Kart 64.